-Home buyers will frequently ask “should I get a home inspection before buying?”
+Homebuyers will frequently ask “should I get a home inspection before buying?”
 The answer is certainly very specific to the circumstances.
-In most cases I would certainly recommend that a home inspections is done.
+In most cases, I would certainly recommend that a home inspection is done.

 Why Should I get a Home Inspection Before Buying?

 Buying a home for many is not something that is done very often.
-Most likely you home purchase will be the biggest investment you ever made.
+You take the time to get properly financed for your home purchase, search for homes then finally put in an offer.
+Ont op of it all, most likely your home purchase will be the biggest investment you ever made.

-You have found the perfect home.
-Now it is time to make sure you understand the homes condition.
+Now it is time to make sure you understand the condition of the home.

-A home inspection will provide you with a fairly extensive overview of the homes condition.
-As the home sits now, as well as near term maintenance that may need to be performed.
+A home inspection will provide you with a fairly extensive overview of the condition of the home.
+As the home sits now, as well as near-term maintenance that may need to be performed.
 All the major systems should be covered by a home inspection such as plumbing, electrical, roof and heating, as well as structural integrity and safety of the home.

 You will be given a detailed report to review, usually broken down into categories.

-Obviously if there are an immediate structural, system or safety concerns you may want to ask the seller to repair the problem.
-For example a common issue that you may run into is mold on the roof sheathing and rafters.
+Obviously, if there are immediate structural, system or safety concerns you may want to ask the seller to repair the problem.
+For example, a common issue that you may run into is mold on the roof sheathing and rafters.
 That is a major safety issue that should be addressed immediately.

 Home Inspection Clause in a Contract